-The tools required to charge the breaker accumulator are the Charge Hose assembly (505232) and the Accumulator Tester (28257), which are used with other Stanley model breakers.
+The tools required to charge the breaker accumulator are the Charge Hose assembly (505232) and the Accumulator Tester (28257), which are used with other STANLEY model breakers.
 When charging the accumulator, make sure the tools and charge valve is clean.
 Dirt can contaminate the charge valve and cause leakage.

-- Remove the protective plug from the accumulator charge valve. - 2.
-Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve by turning the chuck.
+- Remove the protective plug from the accumulator charge valve.
+NOTE: There are two accumulators on this breaker, the main accumulator and return line accumulator. - Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve by turning the chuck.
 Do not use the gauge for turning as this will advance the plunger in the chuck.
 Tighten the chuck lightly against the breaker charge valve. - Turn the gauge clockwise to advance the plunger until a pressure is indicated on the gauge.
-Do not overtighten. - 5.
+Do not overtighten.

 If the pressure is correct, unscrew the gauge to retract the plunger.
 Then, loosen and remove the tester from the charge valve.
 If the pressure is not correct, proceed to Step 6.

-When disengaging the tester a "POP" of nitrogen is normal.
+Note: When disengaging the tester a "POP" of nitrogen is normal.